 - In Adelaide, Dr Jaqui Adams, Genetic Oncologist at Adelaide Haematology and Oncology.

 - In Brisbane, Dr Michael Gattas, Clinical Geneticist at Brisbane Genetics.

 - In Perth, Sarah O’Sullivan, genetic counsellor working with The WOMEN Centre

-For a list of both public hospital based familial cancer clinics and other private cancer genetics services see The Human Genetics Society of Australasia.
+For a list of both public hospital based and other private cancer genetics specialists see the Cancer Institute’s CanRefer website or for a genetic counsellor see The Human Genetics Society of Australasia.

 There are heaps!
 They range from common cancers such as breast cancer to rare tumours.
 Some to choose from:

 Pink Hope was set up to support young women affected by hereditary breast and ovarian cancer

 Lynch Syndrome Australia provides information for people who have increased risk of bowel (colon) and uterine cancers due to a mutation in one of the 4 mismatch repair genes associated with Lynch syndrome

 Pheo Para Troopers is a support group for people affected by the uncommon tumours paragangliomas and pheochromocytomas.

 Rare Cancers Australia is a charity whose purpose is to improve awareness, support and treatment of Australians with rare and less common cancers.